Rahulk990/Starting-With-TypeScript/README.md

 # Starting-With-TypeScript
-This repository covers the most of the features of TypeScript starting from the Basics
+This repository covers the most of the features of TypeScript starting from the Basics.
+It is suggested to see both the TypeScript and compiled JavaScript files to have a better understanding of how TypeScript works.

 ## _Usage_
 - Clone the Repository